j-winters/j-winters.github.io/publications.md

 ---

 ### submitted or under review
 Winters, J. (Submitted).
-Re-evaluating transmission fidelity and combinatorial innovation as drivers of technological evolution.
+Re-evaluating the role of cultural transmission and combinatorial innovation in the evolution of evolution.

 Morin, O., Müller, T.F., Morisseau, T., & Winters, J. (submitted).
 Contextual salience shapes the emergence and stability of semantic conventions.